isobelbutler/Space-News-Project/README.md

 <img width="100%" alt="image" src="images/figmaScreenshot.png">

+Then we broke up the project into its main components and divided the workload evenly, focusing on the following tasks:

+- Implementing responsive website CSS.
+- Designing the NASA APOD API fetch function with error handling.
+- Designing The Guardian API fetch function with error handling.

 ## Compatibility
 The website is designed to be compatible with modern web browsers.
 It utilizes CSS media queries to provide a responsive layout across different computer and mobile phone screen sizes.